 "I've been duck hunting since I was 10 years old.
 I love to hunt and I love to be able to share that joy with my kids,” Panetta added, in arguing that gun measures can be imposed that nonetheless protect Americans’ Second Amendment right to bear arms.
 “But for the life of me, I don't know why the hell people have to have an assault weapon."

-McChrystal, meanwhile, came out in favor of gun control restrictions in a recent appearance on MSNBC’s “Morning Joe,” which was highlighted again this morning on Chuck Todd's “Daily Rundown.”
+McChrystal, meanwhile, came out in favor of gun control restrictions in a recent appearance on MSNBC’s “Morning Joe.”

-“I spent a career carrying typically either a M16, and later a M4 carbine,” said McChrystal.
+“I spent a career carrying typically either a M16, and later a M4 carbine,” he said.
 “And a M4 carbine fires a .223 caliber round, which is 5.56 millimeters, at about 3,000 feet per second.
 When it hits a human body, the effects are devastating.
 It’s designed to do that.
 That’s what our soldiers ought to carry.”

 RELATED: 19 Unbelievable Facts About Guns in America